bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Add an X somewhere on the board on the top right.
 			- [ ] When clicked, open a popup window with abandon run.
 In the future, we will also put settings here probably.
 			- [ ] Also triggered on esc
+			- [ ] maybe can steal this implementation from MonScript (script editor definitely had a popup thingy)
 		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
 		- [ ] Initial particle additions.
 		- [ ] Rows need a "retract for toss" option which does not pull back stoned/frozen coins.